 Once the Ending Home Value and Sharable Value are determined, we will provide the escrow company with a settlement statement including the exact amount of the Unlock Share and documents needed to release our lien on the property.
 At the closing of your sale, the escrow company will pay us the Unlock Share out of the sale proceeds and release our lien, ending the Unlock Agreement.
 How much you will receive from the sale will depend on the amount payable to us, the outstanding balances of any loans secured by your property, and real estate commissions and other costs associated with the sale of your home.

-You can sell your home or buy out Unlock at any time, and you can even buy out Unlock in partial payments whenever you want over your term (typically 10 to 30 years).
+You can sell your home or buy out Unlock at any time, and you can even buy out Unlock in partial payments whenever you want over your term (typically 10 years).

 If you have not sold your home or elected to buy out Unlock by the end of your term, then you will need to settle up with us by either selling your home or buying us out.